 So why did we fail in the past?

 Africa has always been an isolated part of the world.
 We have never faced any major military challenge from the outside world.
 So there was no real incentive to develop technologically.
 Most of the technologically advanced countries today owe their technology to their efforts to fight foreign domination or to dominate others.
 The parties to the two world wars emerged to be the big super powers.
 Even the vanquished; Japan and Germany are among the 4 largest economies today.
 Necessity indeed is the mother of invention.
 The space race was as a result of rivalry between the USA and the former USSR.
 The growth of Silicon Valley is one of the products of this competition.
-(DARPA was created in response to the Soviet lunching of the
+(DARPA was created in response to the Soviet launching of the Sputnik).

 China has a very long history of fighting against foreign aggression.
 The great wall was built over a period of about 800 years to keep the Mongolians out.
 And because we were not technologically developed and our warfare was primitive, it was not possible for rival kingdoms to dominate one another.
 So we ended up with relatively small kingdoms.
 As a result it was easy for the colonial masters to defeat us.
 And even after the end of colonization, there is little that holds us together as a country in terms of history, culture, and language.
 Unlike in Britain for example where the English dominated.
 Similarly the Han ethnicity is dominant in China.

 The result is we have adopted foreign culture and unfortunately we have no sense of respect for that culture.
 So at the end we are a people with no respect for any culture.
 For example, most of us insist in teaching our children our mother tongues as their first language.
 But when the kid starts going to school, he is taught in English, a language he does not understand.
 This is why our children struggle with education.
 At secondary school they are still learning to read, while his mates in other parts of the world are already engaged in problem solving and creative thinking.